SP24-212/Edstem-Tracker/docs/api_doc.md

 ed = EdAPI()
 ```

-with this edstem object we can now call a variety of functions from
+with this edstem object we can now call a variety of functions from the edstem API